v2fly/v2fly-github-io/docs/en_US/config/protocols/dokodemo.md

 > `address`: string

 Forwards traffic to this target address.
-Accepts IP addresses, such as `"1.2.3.4"`, or a domain name, such as `"v2ray.com"`.
+Can be an IPv4 or IPv6 address (such as `"1.1.1.1"`) or a domain name (such as `"v2ray.com"`).

 If `followRedirect` is enabled, `address` can be omitted.

 > `port`: number

-Forward traffic to the specified port of the destination address, with a range of \[1, 65535\].
+Forwards traffic using the specified port.
 Required.

 > `network`: "tcp" | "udp" | "tcp,udp"

-The type of inbound traffic which can be received.
+Limits the types of inbound traffic which can be received.
 The unselected protocol will be rejected.
 The default value is `"tcp"`.

 > `timeout`: number

-The timeout / TTL for inbound data in seconds.
+The timeout for inbound requests in seconds.
 The default value is 300.

 Since v3.1, this is equivalent to the `connIdle` strategy, corresponding to the User Level.